 Synchronisms

 Ancient cultures used a wide variety of calendars, the simplest and most common being the lunar calendar.
 Because each culture had its own system, it is very difficult to convert and synchronise dates between two or more calendars, especially as the accuracy of the records was of varying quality – where such records exist at all.
-For example, diplomatic correspondence between kings was discovered in the ruins of Akhetaten, buried when the brief capital was razed and abandoned.
+For example, diplomatic correspondence between kings was unearthed in the ruins of Akhetaten, buried when the ephemeral capital was razed and abandoned.
+The correspondence provides the names of the kings of two kingdoms and establishes a chronological starting point, thereby allowing the texts to be synchronised to a specific time.

 King lists